GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 **Use this menu to add information about:**

 URL path settings
-  By default, the Generate automatic URL alias option is selected because DKAN is designed to provide the most intuitive and SEO-optimized URL path.
-To create your own path, simply uncheck the box and type in your own alias.
-As a reminder, the URL path is how site visitors access and find your content.
-You want to use terms that are likely to be searched by a general site visitor.
+  By default, the "generate automatic URL alias" option is selected because DKAN is designed to provide the most intuitive and SEO-optimized URL path.
+To create your own path, uncheck the box and type in a new alias.

 Revision information
   This information is important for content that has been added and then edited.
-By checking the Create new revision checkbox, DKAN will create a revision of the content.
-You can think of this like a new version where the changes are tracked and recorded.
+By checking the "create new revision" checkbox, DKAN will create a revision of the content.

   Revisions can be incredibly helpful if a change is made and published and later you want revert to an old revision.
-Include notes about the changes in the Revision log message text box to give other users context for changes made to the content.
+Include notes about the changes in the Revision log message text box to give other users context.

 Authoring information
   In DKAN, content must be assigned to an author and given an authoring date so that it can be managed later even if the author is the Anonymous user.
 An author must be a user on your DKAN site, and this is helpful in knowing which users have added what content.
 By default, DKAN assigns the author to the user who is logged in when the content is added.
-Though the author and publishing date is mostly only important for content management behind the scenes, there are some cases when you might want to change the author information on a piece of content.

-  To change the author you can begin typing a user and the field will autocomplete.
-Leave the field blank to assign the author to Anonymous.
-You can change the Authored on information by simply typing a new date into the field.
-If you leave the field blank, DKAN will use the date and time of when the content was originally saved.
+  If you leave the "authored on" field blank, DKAN will use the date and time of when the content was originally saved.

 Publishing options
   As a Site Manager you can publish and unpublish content.
 Published content is saved and visible on your DKAN site.
 Unpublished content is saved, but it is not visible on your DKAN site.